yinflight/HybridAStarTrailer/README.md

 2. Clone this repo.

-3. Run the script like: julia main.jl
+3. Run the script like: julia perpendicular_parking.jl or julia parallel_parking.jl

 4. Add star to this repo if you like it :smiley:.